PACIFIC: Can LLMs Discern the Traits Influencing Your Preferences? Evaluating Personality-Driven Preference Alignment in LLMs: Experiments

+To succeed in realistic, end-to-end conversational settings, models must autonomously infer a user's latent personality from their interaction history.
+We evaluate this by prompting the LLM to predict OCEAN traits directly from either stated preferences or candidate choices.
+Table 3 reveals a counterintuitive discrepancy: trait prediction from abstract answer choices ($85.69\%$) significantly outperforms prediction from explicit user preferences ($54.50\%$).

-We observe a stark asymmetry in predictive performance as shown in Table \ref{table:experiment_prediction_accuracy}: while the model demonstrates high fidelity for most personality dimensions, accuracy degrades when identifying ``Low'' poles of Openness, Conscientiousness, Extraversion, and Agreeableness.
-We attribute this failure to Social Desirability Bias stemming from the Reinforcement Learning with Human Feedback algorithm (RLHF), where the model conflates ``psychometric low scores'' (e.g Routine/Tradition for Openness) with normative negative behavior, and Low-N may trigger safety concerns.
-The model appears to suppress attention to these signals to satisfy safety and politeness constraints.\cite{yi2025too,salecha2024large} Notably, this degradation is context-dependent: accuracy recovers when the model evaluates abstract choices (``judging the event'') rather than user preferences (``judging the user'').
-Crucially, this representational collapse propagates to downstream tasks.
-By failing to recognize the distinct preference manifolds of these users, the model defaults to misaligned recommendations—such as suggesting novelty to a routine-seeking user—thereby significantly degrading service utility for this trait.
+A trait-wise breakdown exposes the root cause: while the model perfectly identifies "High" traits from preferences, its accuracy collapses (0–40\%) on "Low" dimensions.
+We attribute this to Social Desirability Bias induced by Reinforcement Learning from Human Feedback (RLHF).
+RLHF-tuned models frequently conflate psychometric "low" scores (e.g., a preference for routine over openness) with normatively negative behavior or safety violations\citep{yi2025too,salecha2024large}.
+Consequently, the model suppresses these signals when evaluating a user to satisfy politeness constraints.
+This representational collapse is context-dependent—accuracy recovers when the model evaluates abstract choices (judging the event) rather than the user directly (judging the user).
+Unmitigated, this bias fundamentally bottlenecks end-to-end personalization, causing models to default to socially desirable but misaligned recommendations for a significant portion of the user distribution.